JonoHall/Laravel-Vite-Codespaces/README.md

 ## Step 2 - devcontainer.json

 The following changes will open the Laravel web server port as well as the Vite port. postAttachCommand will execute the Laravel web server command and execute the Vite asset server.
+It will also convert Vite's 5173 port to be public.

 `.devcontainer/devcontainer.json`
 ```